runekaagaard/snowscript/README.rst

 Declaration
 ^^^^^^^^^^^

-The arguments to the class is given after the class name.

-The "." is used to access the class instance and ".." to access the class.
+A "." is used to access the class instance and ".." to access the class.

 snowscript::